Vincent-Maladiere/Linear-Path-Planner/README.md

 Joint parcels can be separated by gates, allowing communication between the two spaces. <br>
 You can add gates as small lines. <br>
 Naming: `Gate {parcel index 1}-{parcel index 2}`
-You can also specify the entrance to the group of parcel by choosing a starting gate.
+You can also specify the entrance to the group of parcel by choosing a starting gate. <br>
 Naming: `Gate Start-{parcel index}`

 ### 1.5 Water tanks
 Water tanks and food tanks are essential to cow well-being.
 As these installations can be of great sizes, we need to take them into account like obstacles. <br>
 Note that the planner will take as default starting point the center of the first water tank.
-For now indicate only one water tank and set the rest as obstacles.
+For now indicate only one water tank and set the rest as obstacles. <br>
 Naming: `Parcel {parcel index} - WaterTank`

 ### 1.4 Export